buggyrace/buggy-race-server/project/tasks-fork.md

   create one and log in.

 * Go to the [GitHub repo of the buggy editor](%BUGGY_EDITOR_GITHUB_URL%).
+  You can't make changes to this repo, but you can make your own copy of it on GitHub by _forking_ it into your own account.

+* Click on the **Fork** button (near the top right — you'll only see it if you are logged into GitHub).
+This will clone a copy of the repo into your own GitHub account.

+* Go back to your own GitHub account in the browser, and you'll see the forked copy of the repo is now there: navigate to it by clicking on the title.

-* Click on
+* Click on the green **Code** button to get the code:

-* **If you are using Git**: you need to do `git clone` to get a copy of those files onto your own machine, and to do that you'll need to copy one of the URLs (either starting with `httpsL` or `git:`).
+* **If you are using Git**: you need to do `git clone` to get a copy of those files onto your own machine, and to do that you'll need to copy one of the URLs (either starting with `https:` or `git:`).
 The difference between the two is just (at this stage) about how Git connects to the repo, and might not make any difference if the repo is public.
+Click on either HTTPS or SSH and copy the command shown in that tab.
+You'll need to use this URL as the argument to the `git clone` command on the command line of your own machine.

+* **If you are not using Git**: you can download the ZIP file instead.
+If you do that you won't have any version control information when you unizp the files.

 ### Hints

-* If you clone the repo, remember that you won't be able to push any changes back up (because you don't have write permission on that repo).
-If you want to be able to do that (it's handy for backing up, sharing code, and using GitHub issues and other tools), you should *fork* the repo into your own GitHub account first, and then `git clone` from that.
+* If you clone the repo from GitHub, remember that you will only be able to push any changes back up if you have write permission on that repo.
+That's why you forked the original repo into your own GitHub account first.
+If you clone directly from the original repo, you won't be able to push any changes back up.

 * If you download a zip, make sure you unzip the files into a directory that is in a suitable place and you'll be able to find.